DestinyItemManager/bungie-api-ts/README.md

 import { DestinyInventoryComponent, DestinyInventoryItemDefinition } from 'bungie-api-ts/destiny2';
 ```

 There are definitions for every type defined in the Bungie.net services.
-See [their documentation](https://bungie-net.github.io/multi/) for a list - the interface names are the last part of the full name (for example, `Destiny.Definitions.DestinyVendorActionDefinition` becomes `DestinyVendorActionDefinition`).he only exception is some types like `SingleComponentResponseOfDestinyInventoryComponent`, which have been mapped into nicer forms like `SingleComponentResponse<DestinyInventoryComponent>`.
+See [their documentation](https://bungie-net.github.io/multi/) for a list - the interface names are the last part of the full name (for example, `Destiny.Definitions.DestinyVendorActionDefinition` becomes `DestinyVendorActionDefinition`).
+There are a few exceptions, like `SingleComponentResponseOfDestinyInventoryComponent`, which have been mapped into nicer forms like `SingleComponentResponse<DestinyInventoryComponent>`, and the server responses, which are now `ServerResponse<T>` instead of something like `DestinyCharacterResponse`.

 # API Helpers